Athulsjv/credit-risk-monitoring-dashboard/README.md

 carry disproportionate default risk and what the business should do about it.

-Built to replicate the daily credit risk monitoring workflow used by analysts at banking GCCs such as JPMorgan, Standard Chartered, and HSBC.
+This project simulates the analytical workflow used by credit risk analysts to monitor portfolio performance, identify high-risk borrower segments, and support data-driven lending decisions in large financial institutions.

 ---